 Whatever your taste, Wells has something for everyone.

-A fully illustrated history of the town entitled Wells next the Sea – A small port and a wide world by Roger Arguile (Poppylands 2014) on sale at Standard House Chandlery, Wells Post Office or Neverending Stories at £14.95
+A fully illustrated history of the town entitled Wells next the Sea – A small port and a wide world by Roger Arguile (Poppylands 2014) on sale at Standard House Chandlery, Wells Post Office or the Railway Station Bookshop at £14.95